max-torch/My-Resume-Generator/Resume.md

   - Built using Plotly Dash,
   - Deployed on Google App Engine
   - Has access control using Google Identity-Aware Proxy
-  - Documentation was created using Sphinx.

-January 2019 - November 2020 | **Chrysos Aquaculture** | Manager

-- Presented financial reports to upper management such as showing the current sources of expenditure, forecasting future expenses, and price comparison from different suppliers
-- Procured hardware, equipment, and material from local and online suppliers
-- Reviewed and approved weekly budget requests before they were sent to upper management
-- Involved in laying off an entire team of people while ensuring transparency with employees about the reasons and that advance notice and severance pay was given
-- Introduced the [Trello](https://trello.com/about) app as a management tool to the staff under him so that he could manage assigned tasks through the app and give everyone a sense of how each other was doing in terms of work and backlog
-- Taught bookkeeping staff how to use [GitHub Desktop](https://desktop.github.com/) so that they could collaborate, backup, and apply version control on their files and documents
-- Held Town Hall Meetings to communicate company news to employees and hear out employee concerns

-June 2017 - December 2018 | **Maxim Integrated** | Test Product Engineer

-- Debugged and maintained semiconductor product test programs/code, which were written in Visual Basic and C++, that were already deployed in production
-- Analyzed and presented data for an A/B test comparing two different materials of a Test Platform component to see whether it reduced damage to products induced during testing
-- Identified a product that had a consistent history of passing certain tests
-  - Used data of present and past performance to show that removing those particular tests from the test process would not result in a negative impact on quality
-  - Implemented and committed the reduction of the tests from the test program
-- Underwent in-house training on the basic concepts of Six Sigma DMAIC, and other problem-solving methodologies such as 8D and 3x5 Why

 ## Open-Source Contributions (GitHub Handle: max-torch)